Abena94/weather-app/README.md

 ```
 ## Live Application URL

-The Application is deployed to netifly in The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app
+The Application is deployed to netifly https://playful-liger-a0c573.netlify.app/

 Click on the link to see the application